Pain is an unpleasant feeling that tells your body you might be injured.

 Pain pills and shots (analgesics), such as opioids and NSAIDs and other non-opioid medicines, affect pain signals all over your body

 For neuropathic pain, doctors sometimes have you take an antidepressant Drug therapy for depression A short discussion of prolonged grief disorder.
 Depression is a feeling of sadness and/or a decreased interest or pleasure in activities that becomes a disorder when it is intense enough to... read more or antiseizure drug Antiseizure drugs In seizure disorders, the brain's electrical activity is periodically disturbed, resulting in some degree of temporary brain dysfunction.
 Many people have unusual sensations just before a seizure... read more .
-These drugs affect nerve signals in a way that relieves pain even if you're not depressed or don't have seizures.
+These medicines affect nerve signals in a way that relieves pain even if you're not depressed or don't have seizures.

-What pain treatments don't involve drugs?
+What pain treatments don't involve medicines?

-Some pain treatments don't involve drugs.
+Some pain treatments don't involve medicines.

 Transcutaneous electrical stimulation (TENS) applies a gentle electrical current to your skin through a small sticky pad.
 The current tingles but doesn't feel like a shock.
 It won't eliminate pain, but it can help some people.